shanickcuello/shanickcuello/README.md

-# Hi there 👋 My name is Shanick 🚀
+# Hi there 👋 My name is Shanick

 ## [Click here for more info](https://linktr.ee/shanick)

 ### About me
-Software Engineer | Driven by Empathy, Ownership, Clean Code, and a Passion for Every-tech
+Cybersecurity Engineer | Driven by Empathy, Ownership, Clean Code, and a Passion for Every-tech

-"The human brain can only focus on 40 out of the 11 million bits it receives per second."
-Thank you for focusing on my profile.
-- Hyperfocus by Chris Bailey -

-## 🏎️ TL;DR (If you only have 10 seconds, read this):
-- Tech recruiter at lemon.io
-- Co-founded an educational video game startup that collaborated with the National Ministry of Education, UNESCO, and Microsoft.
-- I work in English.
-Native in Spanish and C#.
-I speak fluent French and Python.
-Learning Norwegian for fun.
-- I love leading retrospectives, postmortems, plannings, and other magical Scrum rituals.

-## 🪂 About me
-I'm a Software Engineer with 8 years of experience, specialized in mobile and backend development.
-I work primarily with C# and Unity 3D.

-## 🏁 In my day-to-day:
-- I make data-driven decisions without ignoring intuition.
-- I foster honest and comfortable work environments.
-I'm an advocate for Radical Candor.
-- Leadership isn’t a role — it’s a shared responsibility.
+Howdy!
+I'm Shanick, a software engineer and cybersecurity professional with 7+ years of experience in software engineering and 4+ years specializing in cybersecurity.
+I've led projects from kickoff to post-mortem, secured critical infrastructure across banking and space domains _ including satellite systems _ architected and implemented IAM solutions, conducted penetration tests and red team exercises, and delivered defensive security training to employees.

+Beyond my professional work, I collaborate with the University of Buenos Aires as a mentor for specialized classes and conduct technical interviews for Lemon.io.

+I was also the founder of a startup recognized by UNESCO and the Chamber of Deputies, and received an award alongside a colleague from Spain's National Cybersecurity Institute (INCIBE).

+I'm a strong believer in Extreme Ownership, and I strive to lead with empathy, collaboration, and a team-first mindset.

+If you’d like to connect, please include a short message with your request.
+I prefer meaningful connections over accepting empty connection requests.

 `I write code because I enjoy it.
 I build products because they motivate me.`